What is q-edu-lab.com?

 Niel’s Chess – The Battle of the Quantum Age (accompanied by Niel’s Chess – Rules for Xiangqi)

-The Quantum-House Effect: Filling the Gap Between Classicality and Quantum Discord (full paper, for undergraduate readers)
+The Quantum-House Effect: Filling the Gap Between Classicality and Quantum Discord

 Quantencomputer gibt’s nur in Labors?
 Von wegen – ein chinesisches Startup verkauft Desktop-Modelle (Neue Zürcher Zeitung)